DavieCrellin/CityBot/README.md

 # CityBot
-A bot providing information on UK Cities
+A bot which provides informantion on cities in the UK